-These human fraud farms are exploiting cheap labor in developing countries to operate hundreds of computers, to mimic real users, and fraudulently drain your marketing budget with meaningless clicks, and not a single genuine lead or conversion.
+These human fraud farms are exploiting cheap labor in developing countries to operate hundreds of computers, mimic real users, and fraudulently drain your marketing budget with meaningless clicks, and not a single genuine lead or conversion.
 This means that your business suffers, and you lose out on the results that you purchased.

-There are essentially two types of click farms.
+The two common types of click farms:

 Are click farms illegal?

 There is another issue with these and it is one of legality.
 They occupy a legal grey area in many countries and so are far more difficult for authorities to stamp out.
 After all, these people are genuinely visiting your site, genuinely spending time there, and genuinely signing up for accounts there.
-That they are doing this purely for monetary gain is beyond question, but that doesn’t by itself make it illegal and this is something governments across the developing world are currently wrestling with and without much luck.

 How can click farms hurt your business?

 How a click farm will be used depends on whether it is targeting you for the purpose of stealing your marketing dollars or by your competition to exhaust your budget so their ads will show instead of yours.

 If it is by a fraudster out to steal your marketing dollars, they will simply use these shady services to generate traffic to your site, hitting your click targets and begin stealing your potential revenue.
 In reality, however, you have not gained a single real visitor, a real lead, or an actual customer.